-Nam Ha like other areas faces some environmental treats.
+Nam Ha like other areas faces some environmental threats.
 The number one is, slash and burn agriculture.
-Harvesting timber, hunting wildlife and clearance of forested land for rubber plantations are others.
+Harvesting timber, hunting wildlife, and clearance of forested land for rubber plantations are others.

 In 2003 this conservation area was declared an ASEAN Heritage Park, the only one in Laos.
 In 2006 the Nam Ha Ecotourism Project won an Equator Prize.
 The project plays a crucial part to educate villagers about the necessity of preserving the forest and the environmental effects of hunting wildlife.
 Also, created economic and employment opportunities for local people.

 The protected area of Dong Hua Sao has great sustainable use of natural resources.
 It is one of the most visited ecotourism destinations.
 The park is in the Champasak area but, rises from the Mekong river lowlands eastwards into the Bolaven Plateau.

 In the 50s the area wasn’t huge as today, with many ethnic minorities living there.
 During wartime, the minorities migrated to lowland areas.
 At the time coffee growing was introduced and in the 80s there was established coffee plantations.

 In 1993 the area was renamed and covered the current area of 1,100 square kilometers.
 The habitat is a semi-dry evergreen forest.
 Some elevations in the area near the plateau can reach almost 1,300 meters.